isaacs/node-lru-cache/README.md

 If at any time, `signal.aborted` is set to `true`, or if the `signal.onabort` method is called, or if it emits an `'abort'` event which you can listen to with `addEventListener`, then that means that the fetch should be abandoned.
 This may be passed along to async functions aware of AbortController/AbortSignal behavior.

+The `fetchMethod` should **only** return `undefined` or a Promise resolving to `undefined` if the AbortController signaled an `abort` event.
+In all other cases, it should return or resolve to a value suitable for adding to the cache.

 The `options` object is a union of the options that may be provided to `set()` and `get()`.
-If they are modified, then that will result in modifying the settings to `cache.set()` when the value is resolved.
+If they are modified, then that will result in modifying the settings to `cache.set()` when the value is resolved, and in the case of `noDeleteOnFetchRejection` and `allowStaleOnFetchRejection`, the handling of `fetchMethod` failures.

 For example, a DNS cache may update the TTL based on the value returned from a remote DNS server by changing `options.ttl` in the `fetchMethod`.

 ### `fetchContext`